Routine. Routine. Routine.

 Because a routine allows a child to know what is coming next, this gives them the confidence they need to go ahead and do it.
 Erin says, “When there is a consistent routine in place, a child is able to predict events and consequences.
 This enhances a child’s sense of self.
 Consistency allows children to feel more secure.”

-Erin reiterates the importance of routines,
+Erin reiterates the importance of routines for kids,

 One of the best ways that you as a parent can enhance your child’s self esteem is to establish predictable routines.